|"Are You My Mother?"|

 1. Melt some good dark chocolate or milk chocolate (about 16 oz/depending on how many you plan to make)

 3. Insert a lollipop stick into the Peep.
-If you're using the chicks, put stick in the widest part (maybe this is why they're sideways standing up in the packaged ones--and why bunnies work better).
+If you're using the chicks, do it the widest way (maybe this is why they're sideways standing up in the packaged ones--and why bunnies work better).

 4. Dip the Peep into the melted chocolate.
-Two choices: Either cover the entire Peep or just dip one end as you would chocolate covered strawberries.
+Two choices: Either cover the entire Peep or just dip one end as you would strawberries.
 Be sure and let any excess drip off.

-5. Put on wax paper covered plate or cookie sheet and freeze or refrigerate for 20 minutes.
+5. Put on wax paper covered plate or cookie sheet and freeze for 20 minutes.

 Question?
 When is a PEEP, not a PEEP?
 When it's Chocolate-Covered.